lmaotrigine/Robo-VJ/README.md

 ## Adding the bot

-To use Robo VJ on your server, you can add my public instance by [clicking here][oauth2-invite]
+To use Robo VJ on your server, you can add my public instance by [clicking here][oauth2-invite].

+Make sure your server meets the following conditions, or the bot will leave automatically.
+This is because I am not going to verify with Discord and hence the bot is limited to 100 servers.
+I would like the bot to reach as many legitimate communities as possible.
+- At least 10 human members
+  - This bot generally has no use for servers with a smaller member count, and whatever features you would find useful will be available in another bot, more often than not.
+- At least as many humans as bots
+  - Adding a lot of bots to a server just wastes resources, and making 'bot collection' servers is generally frowned upon.
+No server should need more bots than humans.

+I can make exceptions for this on request (rarely).
+Ask in the [Support Server](https://discord.gg/rqgRyF8).

 You can also host the bot yourself, however I don't provide support for people that try to self-host.
 I don't want to spend time trying to troubleshoot issues that happen only with self-hosting,